soundtrackyourbrand/docs/sdk/index.md

 * From this day, you have one week to flag any issues to Soundtrack.
 Soundtrack will decide whether or not the issue is a blocker.

 Every second other week, the full-release is sent out to full costumer base between 02.00 and 06.00 (based on each player’s local time).
-* An email will be sent to you when it's done.
+* An email will be sent to you when it's scheduled.

 ### Patching SDK player software
 Every Thursday Soundtrack decides if there is a need for a patch the coming week.
 The reason for a patch is either an incident or an important bug.

 * Important bugs are classified as something that has direct customer impact, such as audio playback issues, UI bugs or irregular data consumption.
-Fixes are mostly small and should not affect major parts of the code
+Fixes are mostly small and should not affect major parts of the code.
-* An incident is when a back-end change may or have already happened, that we will or want to protect us from
+* An incident is when a back-end change may or have already happened, that we will or want to protect us from.

 All times below are CET/CEST.
 Consider that the times below are deadlines.

 No later than Thursday, 18:00:
  * Your internal test account will be updated with the patch version
- * We will send you an email to the designated address No later than Tuesday (***Mondays now due to COVID-19***), 15:00:
+ * We will send you an email to the designated address.

+No later than Tuesday 15:00:
  * Soundtrack Test Lead decides if the patch can be released
  * If no-go: email to you informing about the decision
  * If you have had the time to test and approve (via email): patch is released in the next morning